arsalanhub/Blog-App/README.md

 ### `npm install body-parser`

 Node.js body parsing middleware.
-Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
+Parse incoming request bodies in a middleware before your handlers, available under the req.body erty.

 Note As req.body's shape is based on user-controlled input, all properties and values in this object are untrusted and should be validated before trusting.
 For example, req.body.foo.toString() may fail in multiple ways, for example the foo